awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apitgateway-method-integration.md

 ## Properties<a name="w4ab1c21c14c41b7"></a>

 `CacheKeyParameters`  <a name="cfn-apigateway-method-integration-cachekeyparameters"></a>
 A list of request parameters whose values API Gateway caches\.
+To be valid, any request parameters used here must also be present in the method's configured `RequestParameters` property\.
 *Required*: No
 *Type*: List of String values